ryan314/Drawing-Recognition-AI/README.md

 such categories to create a training data set.

-The user also has the ability to rotate between models to train the program with (such as Random Forest Classifier, K-Neibhgours Classifier, Linear SVC, and many more).
+The user also has the ability to rotate between models to train the program with (such as Random Forest Classifier, K-Neighbours Classifier, Linear SVC, and many more).

 Once the program has been trained with the chosen model, it can then classify user-drawn images with relative accuracy.
 This program also provides additional features (to the user) such as the ability to increase and